-Several times a year, the Institute hosts a “School Leaders Forum” at a flagship school that has been steeped in Catholic liberal education for some time so that educators from around the country can see what the Church’s vision of education looks like in practice.
-Our first ever “High School Leaders Forum” was held at St. Thomas More Academy in Raleigh, NC.
+Several times a year, the Institute hosts a “School Leaders Forum” at a flagship member school so that educators from around the country can see what Catholic liberal arts education looks like at the elementary level.
+Our first ever “High School Leaders Forum” was held at St. Thomas More Academy in Raleigh, NC, in 2018.
 Based on demand, a high school program may not be offered every year.
 Check back for updates.

 The Institute for Catholic Liberal Education’s first ever “High School Leaders Forum” was hosted by St. Thomas More Academy in Raleigh, NC.
 Participants had the opportunity to visit classes in session and talk with faculty members and students about their experience in a Catholic classical liberal arts high school.
 After a day of observation, participants attended seminars and workshops led by STMA faculty and Institute staff on topics such as curriculum development, Catholic classical liberal arts approaches in the classroom, recruitment and evaluation of teachers, student formation, and college admissions.
 The full program can be found below.

 “I cannot even begin to capture how profoundly I was affected by the experience at St. Thomas More Academy.
 Being immersed in the school and spending time with faculty, students, and colleagues provided me with so many enriching insights and left me inspired and deeply grateful for who you are as Catholics and educators and for what you have been able to pass along to me.
 You all did such a wonderful job of putting on a meaningful and valuable forum, and of taking care of us while visiting Raleigh.
 Thank you!!”